Skip to content

 My Opinion

-I have been actively using mesotherapy in my clinical practice for various hair loss conditions since 2013.
-Based on my observation of a high number of patients, I can confidently say that the long-term mesotherapy program has given very good results in patients suitable for this specific treatment.
+Based on my observation of a high number of patients, I can confidently say that the long-term Mesotherapy program has given very good results in patients suitable for this specific treatment.

-Hair Transplant Surgeries at UnitedCare – effective and certain solution to hair loss
+Hair Transplant Surgeries at UnitedCare – Effective and Certain Solution to Hair Loss

 From the first examination to long after your operation, we’re with you, providing you and your body with everything necessary to get your looks back.